mindspore-ai/docs/resource/statement/en/privacy_policy.md

     - Your email address
     - Your phone number
     - Your fax number
-    - Your ID on Gitee
+    - Your ID on AtomGit

 3. The community provides a mailing list for developers to communicate and collaborate with each other.
 When you join a mailing list, we will collect your email address.